JonWoodlief/hw-sinatra-saas-hangperson-JonWoodlief/docs/part_0_create_saas_app.md

 **What you will do:** Create a simple "hello world" app using the Sinatra framework, version it properly, and deploy it to Heroku.

+**NOTE and WARNING:** The work you do here in Part 0 does *not* use the repo and `hw-sinatra-saas-hangperson` directory you just got via GitHub Classroom.
+In this Part 0 you’ll create an entirely new directory to use with this part, just to get you familiar with the components of an SaaS application.
+So do not use your hw-sinatra-saas-hangperson dir for Part 0.

 Creating and versioning a simple SaaS app
 -----------------------------------------